-What We Don’t Do occasionally focuses on these healing modalities.
+What We Don’t Do focuses on healing modalities.
 I offer the tips and tools that work for me and will hopefully help you too.

-I hope you find small glimpses of hope for yourself among these stories and thoughts,
+I hope you find small glimpses of hope for yourself among these stories and thoughts.